Red and White Plum Blossoms: Description

+Reproducing Kōrin’s Technique

+In response to these findings, Japanese painter and researcher Tomoki Moriyama undertook a full-scale reproduction of Red and White Plum Blossoms using historically accurate materials and methods.
+In his replication, the river was rendered with silver leaf, over which he brushed traditional dōsa (traditional sizing medium made from animal glue mixed with aluminium and water) to create masked wave patterns.
+He then applied sulfur, both as dry powder and as a dilute solution, to provoke controlled blackening of the silver.
+The experiment revealed that unmasked areas turned matte black (silver sulfide), while protected areas retained their brightness or, at intermediate stages, showed iridescent or ultramarine hues—suggesting that such colors might have once been visible on the original screen.

+Moriyama documented that degradation of the sizing layer over time (dōsa nuke) may have allowed for unintended silver corrosion, contributing to the screen’s current appearance.
+His work demonstrates how brushwork, timing, and moisture all influence the transformation of silver, providing insight into how Kōrin invented a new technique to depict the flow of the river.
+Moriyama’s reproduction, supported by contemporary materials analysis, represents one of the most detailed efforts to reconstruct a lost visual state of a major Rinpa work.

 Provenance

 No documentation exists from before the 20th century on the commission or provenance of the screens.
 They receive mention in no Edo-period publications on Kōrin's works and were not copied by his followers, which suggests they were not well known.
 A journal article in 1907 is the first known publication about them, and their first public display came in a 200th-anniversary exhibition of Kōrin's work in 1915.

 Mokichi Okada began negotiations to purchase the screens in 1953 with the descendants of the daimyōs of the Tsugaru clan, who may have been the original owners; the transfer was concluded in 1954.
 The screens reside at the MOA Museum of Art in the city of Atami in Shizuoka Prefecture, along with the rest of Okada's collection.
 The museum displays the screens a month per year in late winter, the season when the plum blossoms bloom.
 Nearby is a garden reproduction of the screens' subject: two hillocks dotted with 360 plum trees, the number of plum trees said to surround the shrine of Lin Bu, a Chinese poet renowned for writing about plum blossoms.
 The display attracts large crowds.